 The manuscript above was submitted to the American Psychologist in 1987 as a comment on the Gasparikova-Krasnec and Ging article.
 In 1988 I got a reply from the editor, Leonard D. Goodstein, rejecting the submission.
 He had received one unfavorable review, the second reviewer never replied, so he gave up waiting for the second reviewer and just rejected it.
 The one reviewer commented:

 I wonder if the reviewer of my comment or the editor of the American Psychologist ever got around to reading the article by Pollard and Richardson.
-More recently, Raymond Nickerson (2000, Null hypothesis significance testing: A review of an old and continuing controversy, Psychological Methods, 5, 241-301) has discussed "Misconceptions Associated with NHST," including the Belief That Alpha Is the Probability That if One Has Rejected the Null Hypothesis One Has Made a Type I Error, the Belief That the Value at Which Alpha Is Set for a Given Experiment Is the Probability That a Type I Error Will Be Made in Interpreting the Results of That Experiment, and the Belief That the Value at Which Alpha Is Set Is the Probability of Type I Error Across a Large Set of Experiments in Which Alpha Is Set at That Value.
+More recently, Raymond Nickerson (2000) has discussed "Misconceptions Associated with NHST," including the Belief That Alpha Is the Probability That if One Has Rejected the Null Hypothesis One Has Made a Type I Error, the Belief That the Value at Which Alpha Is Set for a Given Experiment Is the Probability That a Type I Error Will Be Made in Interpreting the Results of That Experiment, and the Belief That the Value at Which Alpha Is Set Is the Probability of Type I Error Across a Large Set of Experiments in Which Alpha Is Set at That Value.
 Nickerson's article is a dandy review of various controversies about NHST.
 Regretfully, because it appears in Psychological Methods, it may not be read by those who most need to read it - I assume that the readership of Psychological Methods includes relatively few of the many who suffer from the misconceptions which Nickerson reviews.

 Click here to return to Dr. Wuensch's Statistical Help Page.